rjbatumbakal/ADNULeague/README.md

 ---

 ## 📖 Overview
-**ADNLS3** is the official Ateneo de Naga League Season 3 website.
-It presents a comprehensive public league experience, publishes real-time event information, and provides a protected admin portal for content managers.
+**ADNLS3** served as the official digital "single source of truth" for Ateneo de Naga University’s Intramurals.
+The platform was designed to eliminate information fragmentation by centralizing schedules, real-time scoring, and official announcements into a high-performance web experience.

 ### What The App Does
 The site functions as both a public information hub and an admin dashboard for league operations.